shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 ![send_to_avax_wallet](https://i.imgur.com/NC7HDqh.png)

-In the image above, it is shown that 4 AVAXDATAHUB tokens have been sent to the C-chain of the Avalanche wallet.
+In the image above, it is shown that 4 AVAXDATAHUB tokens have been sent to the C-Chain of the Avalanche wallet.

 However, when logging into your Avalanche wallet, you will not be able to see the tokens yet.